alexcpn/alexcpn.github.io/html/NN/ml/3_gradient_descent.md

 If you want a quick look at the some of the known contributors you can start from the reverse mode of automatic differentiation - a mathematical paper around the 1970s by Seppo Linnainmaa.
 This could have been a base for Geoffrey Hinton, David Rumelhart, Ronald J. Williams paper around 1986  for the backpropagation algorithm for neural network, which could be the base for  Yaan Le Cun's convolutional neural network for handwriting recognition of digits around 1998-2000 [Reading Handwritten Digits A Zip Code Recognition System], which could be the base for Geoffrey Hinton's student Alex Krizhevsk's deeper and better Convolutional Neural network [ImageNet Classification with Deep Convolutional Neural Networks]  called AlexNet around 2012.
 And in 2012 AlexNet left all other ML-based competitors (HOG, HAAR based)  far behind in the ImageNet competition.

 Beyond this very brief and shallow overview, one needs to refer to a deeper study like Deep Neural Network history [Deep Learning in Neural Networks: An Overview  Jurgen Schmidhuber]  and the many people who have contributed.
-The Wikipedia [history of Backpropogation] shows how many times it has been discovered and re-discovered, from control theory applications to neural nets
+The Wikipedia [history of Backpropagation] shows how many times it has been discovered and re-discovered, from control theory applications to neural nets

 Frankly, it does not matter who.
 It matters how, as it can give an insight into the discovery.
 But there are quite a lot of overlaps in that short history and quite many brilliant minds contributing, that it is not that linear, to afford us further insight.
 Suffice it is to say that from 2012 neural network was no more a niche academic field.